Laef FM's Latest News and Events

 The Word for Today for Bougainville

-Bougainville’s very own special 12 month edition of The Word for Today will be launching in 2025!
+Bougainville’s very own special 12 month edition of The Word for Today is now available!

-This 200 page book will be available through churches and other outlets.
+This 200 page book is available through churches and other outlets.
 There are a limited number of copies available so make sure you get in touch so you don’t miss out.

 What does it cost?